munene-m/munene-m/README.md

 <!--
 **munene-m/munene-m** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-I am a software engineer currently building web apps.
+I am a software engineer currently building web apps in Typescript and JS.
 <p align="left">
 </p>
 <p>Github streak:</p>